 Young children in the elementary grades (grammar) easily learn and remember things they have heard in rhythm and rhyme.
 For this reason, classical education uses a large variety of chants and songs to reinforce student learning of the fundamentals (grammar) of each discipline.

-Middle school children are similarly distinguished in their propensity to question and argue; they want reasons for things.
-Again the classical approach seeks to meet these students in their natural disposition by teaching logic using logic as the lens (debate, animated discussion, persuasive writing) to aid students in the acquisition of learning at this stage.
+Middle school children (dialectic/logic) are similarly distinguished in their propensity to question and argue; they want reasons for things.
+Again the classical approach seeks to meet these students in their natural disposition by using logic as the lens (debate, animated discussion, persuasive writing) to aid students in the acquisition of learning at this stage.

 Finally, high school students (rhetoric) become increasingly concerned with how a person presents themselves to others with a keener eye for style.
 In the rhetoric stage, classical schools teach students how to make clear and persuasive presentations of what they have learned, both orally and in writing.